The Sprig of Rosemary: Other motifs

 The unwitting theft is a common motif, but in fairy tales, the usual offender is the father, as in The Singing, Springing Lark or Beauty and the Beast; the motif is found in other folktales, such as the ballads Tam Lin and Hind Etin.

 Finding the husband can change shape is a common thread in stories of this type, but the discovery that the husband can become a beast is rare; usually, as in East of the Sun and West of the Moon, The Black Bull of Norroway, The Brown Bear of Norway, The Enchanted Snake, and The Enchanted Pig, the bride finds her animal bridegroom is also a man.
 Furthermore, the usual disaster stems not merely from the discovery but the attempt to break the spell on him—although it is not unique for the violation of the taboo to bring disaster, as in The Tale of the Hoodie.

 The quest is common to all fairy tales of this type, and the specific motifs of the Sun, the Moon, and the Wind are found in others, such as The Enchanted Pig and The Singing, Springing Lark.

 In most variants, all the magical treasures are used to bribe the heroine's way to the hero, but the false heroine manages to trick the hero to nullify it, instead of this tale's technique where she actually sells the first two things.

+According to Maria de la Pau Janer, stories of the cycle of the enchanted husband/wife mostly reference their transformation in the title, with six texts being named after a plant that plays a large role in story.
+Among the plants, the romaní appears in two of them.

 Variants

 Spain

+According to Catalan scholarship, tale type AaTh 425A registers 15 variants in Catalonia, 1 in North Catalonia, 6 texts in Mallorca and 1 in Menorca.